Dirue101/RFS2.0/README.md

 several paths in formatScript

-I will work on making this available to change in an options folder soon. after that, assembleFight should automatically construct pages, and read them aloud
+I will work on making this available to change in an options file soon. after that, assembleFight should automatically construct pages, and read them aloud